decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 ## Notes

-In later posts, we will show other view synchronization solutions, and HotStuff which also provides responsiveness.
+In later posts, we will show other view synchronization solutions, and HotStuff also provides responsiveness.

 ## Acknowledgments

 Many thanks to Kartik Nayak for insightful comments.

 Your comments on [Twitter](https://twitter.com/ittaia/status/1599893500866088961?s=20&t=RUTyrxNgaIvudyiV5O5IAA).